Good ol’ Adagio has come up with yet another way to brew loose-leaf tea!

 I love it, it is a work horse.
 I use this at least 3 times a day, more on weekends.
 I love that I can get up on Saturday and Sunday morning, push the button, (because I fill it with water the night before), and in minutes I have perfectly boiled water, or whatever temperature I need for the type of tea I am making.

 I drink a lot of iced tea, and I make a full pot of my favorite, blueberry black, every day.
-I use a heaping tablespoon of loose tea and it comes out perfect every time.
+I use a heaping tablespoon of loose tea, run it on a black tea cycle, and it comes out perfect every time.
 Just strong enough to pour over ice.

 If you’re an avid tea drinker like myself, this pot is a necessity.